-The Community Development Department develops and implements long-range land use plans that will shape the community's future as it's residents and stakeholders see fit.
-These plans are implemented through daily application of the zoning ordinance and land development ordinance when processing a variety of land use applications from new development to variences.
+The Community Development Department develops and implements long-range land use plans that will shape the community's future as its residents and stakeholders see fit.
+These plans are implemented through daily application of the zoning ordinance and land development ordinance when processing a variety of land use applications from new development to variances.
 Currently the City implements three different long-range land use plans, the Comprehensive Land Use Plan, the Dunwoody Village Master Plan and the Georgetown Master Plan.
 More information on these is provided in the sections below.

 Comprehensive Land Use Plan

 Shortly after its December 1, 2008 incorporation, the City of Dunwoody began working with the community to create a Comprehensive Land Use Plan to guide future development and provide the policy framework for future planning initiatives.